DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Stochastic Volatility model

 After the second stage, I coded economic models for the [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl).
 The Stochastic Volatility model is one of them.
-In the following section, I will go through of the set up.
+In the following section, I will go through the set up.

 The discrete-time version of the Ornstein-Ulenbeck Stochastic - volatility model: